weirenong/simpleinterface/README.md

 ### 2. Small model, better system

-Instead of relying only on a huge model, SimpleAgent gives a small model better context and tools.
+Instead of relying only on a huge model, SimpleInterface gives a small model better context and tools.

 ### 3. Use deterministic logic where possible